 In some older homes, especially smaller models, rooms are still divided.
 A common remodel is to knock down a few walls and create modern, open living spaces.
-Combining the kitchen with the living/dining room is a common example.
+Even more, your mobile home remodelling can involve combining the kitchen with the living/dining room is a common example.
 You can also erect walls to split rooms.
 If you want to do this without construction work, consider using room dividers.

 Updating the look